-The official receiver has a number of roles but the priority is to obtain the best result possible for the creditors, however, they also have a duty to investigate the directors’ actions and their involvement in the company’s insolvent situation.
+The official receiver has some roles, but the priority is to obtain the best result possible for the creditors.
+However, they also have a duty to investigate the directors’ actions and their involvement in the company’s insolvent situation.
 Keep in mind that depending on the complexity of the case and just how busy the official receiver is, they may delegate the case to another liquidator to act on their behalf.

-You will need to be able to explain why the company failed and, if applicable, why taxes were not paid and this may be subject to a particular investigation if HMRC request it.
+You will need to be able to explain why the company failed and, if applicable, why taxes were not paid, and this may be subject to a particular investigation if HMRC requests it.

-The official receiver will also investigate the director’s involvement in wrongful trading that is carrying on trading whilst insolvent amongst other matters.
+The official receiver will also investigate the director’s involvement in wrongful trading that is carrying on trading while insolvent amongst other matters.